golharam/cohort-matcher/README.md

 # cohort-matcher #

-A workflow for comparing multiple cohorts of [BAM files](https://samtools.github.io/hts-specs/SAMv1.pdf) to determine if they contain reads sequenced from the same samples or patients by counting genotype matches at common SNPs.
+A workflow for comparing a cohort of [BAM files](https://samtools.github.io/hts-specs/SAMv1.pdf) to determine if they contain reads sequenced from the same samples or patients/subjects by counting genotype matches at common SNPs.
 Cohort-matcher is an efficient, cloud-enabled variation of BAM-matcher.

 # Algorithm #